• Skip to primary navigation

 Vegan falafel wrap with tomatoes hummus and cucumbers in a pita with tahini sauce.

-Vegan Falafel with tzatziki sauce!
+Falafel pita wrap with vegan tzatziki sauce!

 More Vegan Sauces